Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Fans and espaliers are popular ways of training fruit trees to grow against a wall or on a trellis.
 Most apple and pear varieties which produce their fruit on spurs (rather than on the tips of their branches) can be trained as espaliers.
 Plums, cherries, apricots, peaches, and nectarines are not suitable for espalier-training, but do very well when trained as fans.
 Apples and pears can also be trained as fans if required, and whilst fans may lack the formal style of espaliers, they are easier to maintain and a bit more productive.

-Training fruit trees in this way can make a noticable difference to the flavour of the fruit, compared with free-standing trees.
+Training fruit trees in this way can make a noticeable difference to the flavour of the fruit, compared with free-standing trees.
 Fruit size is sometimes better as well because there tends to be fewer fruit, and also the tree may be putting more of its energy into the fruit rather than vegetative growth.

 We offer a small range of pre-trained fans and espaliers (click here for details).
 However it is quite easy - and very satisfying - to carry out the formative training yourself.
 The following instructions are for training a fruit tree as a Y-shaped fan, consisting of a short central stem and then two primary arms, from which all the other branches radiate.
 You should start with a 1-year bare-root or 1-year container-grown tree.
 Within a few years you should have a very productive fruit tree which will be a real asset to your garden.